-As the late, former Senator Ted Stevens (R-Alaska) famously said, "it is the wrong mine in the wrong place."64 All mines warrant rigorous environmental review, ample public participation, and a citizenry that is empowered to defend its rights in court, but that is especially true of the Pebble Mine.
+All mines warrant rigorous environmental review, ample public participation, and a citizenry that is empowered to defend its rights in court, but that has proven especially true of the Pebble Mine.
+Yet, if the Council finalizes this proposed rule, even a project as profoundly ill-advised as the Pebble Mine could potentially become a covered project.

 The Pebble Mine is also a prime example of why agencies responsible for permitting mines should not be accountable to a timetable based on an "average" mine.
-Consistent with the GAO's findings about the most common causes of federal permitting delays, Pebble recently applied for permits without submitting adequate supporting information.
-In its Clean Water Act section 404 permit application submitted to the Army Corps of Engineers in December 2017,
+It took the Army Corps of Engineers nearly four years from the date of Pebble's application to issue a decision.
+However, consistent with the GAO's findings about the most common causes of federal permitting delays, Pebble itself caused significant delays in the process by applying for permits without submitting adequate supporting information, and by substantially revising its plan so many times that the data gaps only grew larger throughout the permitting process.
+At the time of the Army Corps' decision, Pebble still had submitted only untested, unsupported conceptual plans to store the mine's toxic tailings and treat the unprecedented 6.8 billion gallons of wastewater the mine would need to process during operations annually.80

-Pebble 6.5 stage mine scenario).

-60 EPA, Proposed Determination of the U.S. Environmental Protection Agency Region 10 Pursuant to Section 404(c) of the Clean Water Act at ES-2 (July 2014) (Proposed Determination); EPA, An Assessment of Potential Mining Impacts on Salmon Ecosystems of Bristol Bay, Alaska, Vol. I at ES-11 (Jan.
-2014) (PAG waste rock plus TSF capacities for the
+76 EPA, Proposed Determination of the U.S. Environmental Protection Agency Region 10 Pursuant to Section 404(c) of the Clean Water Act at ES-2 (July 2014) (Proposed Determination); EPA, An Assessment of Potential Mining Impacts on Salmon Ecosystems of Bristol Bay, Alaska, Vol. I at ES-11 (Jan.
+2014) (PAG waste rock plus TSF capacities for the Pebble 6.5 stage mine scenario).

-61 Proposed Determination at ES-4 (showing that the Pebble 6.5 stage mine scenario would destroy 94 miles of streams with documented anadromous fish occurrence and 72 miles of tributaries of those streams, as well as 4,100 acres of wetlands, lakes, and ponds that are contiguous with streams with documented anadromous fish occurrence).
+77 Proposed Determination at ES-4 (showing that the Pebble 6.5 stage mine scenario would destroy 94 miles of streams with documented anadromous fish occurrence and 72 miles of tributaries of those streams, as well as 4,100 acres of wetlands, lakes, and ponds that are contiguous with streams with documented anadromous fish occurrence).

-62 Id. at ES-6.
+78 Id. at ES-6.

-63 EPA News Releases, EPA Administrator Scott Pruitt Suspends Withdrawal of Proposed Determination in Bristol Bay Watershed, Will Solicit Additional Comments (Jan.
-26, 2018).
-64 L. Welch, Remembering Stevens: senator was as a straight-shooter on seafood, ALASKA JOURNAL OF COMMERCE (Aug.
+79 L. Welch, Remembering Stevens: senator was as a straight-shooter on seafood, ALASKA JOURNAL OF COMMERCE (Aug.
 19, 2010).